larayavrs/pawn-ini/README.md

 # pawn-ini

-A SA:MP plugin that allows reading and writing `.ini` files from any location on the filesystem, **without scriptfiles restrictions**.
+A SA:MP plugin that allows manipulating `.ini` files from any location on the filesystem, **without scriptfiles restrictions**.

 ## Features